laurentpayot/purescript-for-elm-developers/README.md

 - https://github.com/alpacaaa/zero-bs-haskell

 TO DO
-- Instead of dynamic import example use Vite config https://stackoverflow.com/questions/69626090/how-to-watch-public-directory-in-vite-project-for-hot-reload
+- Instead of dynamic import example use Vite config like in https://stackoverflow.com/questions/69626090/how-to-watch-public-directory-in-vite-project-for-hot-reload (https://marketplace.visualstudio.com/items/nwolverson.ide-purescript is building when saving in VS code)

 ## Common packages